 Certain bargaining agreements or compensation plans provide that an employee in travel status overnight may claim expense reimbursement for actual personal telephone calls up to a defined limit.
-Employees who are issued a cellular device may make limited personal calls in lieu of claiming such reimbursement for calls while in travel status.
+In addition to the incidental and de minimis use provided for in Part 6, Subpart A, employees who are issued a cellular device may make limited personal calls in lieu of claiming such reimbursement for calls while in travel status.

-A college, university or the system office may purchase cellular device equipment and service plans if the college, university or the system office determines the cellular device is necessary for the efficient operation of a department and the cellular device will be used by more than one individual.
+A college, university, or the system office may purchase cellular device equipment and service plans if the college, university, or the system office determines the cellular device is necessary for the efficient operation of a department and the cellular device will be used by more than one individual.

 - Purchase of department cellular device equipment or service plans must be approved by an authorized administrator.
 At the time of purchase, the responsible party for each department cellular device must be identified.
 The responsible party must perform the actions required under this procedure.

 Part 7.
 Employee-Owned Cellular or Other Mobile Computing Devices